Are armies in Africa more of a problem than a solution? | DW | 19.01.2022

 The coronavirus pandemic, which laid bare many institutional deficits, has increased the threat of coups.
 "In several countries, the military had to step in," fueling the perception of a failure of the democratic state, Petrini says.
 He calls for an increase of pressure on coup leaders and lauded the Economic Community of West African States (ECOWAS) for slapping strict sanctions on Mali's junta.

 Analysts warn that interference in Africa from outside could be a double-edged sword.
 China and Russia, increasingly at loggerheads with the West, are becoming significant players in the continent.
-"If you have these international rivalries and they happen to meddle with domestic conflicts in African countries, of course, it's a great risk that these conflicts will become more intense and more protracted," says researcher Basedau.
+"If you have these international rivalries and they happen to meddle with domestic conflicts in African countries, of course, it's a great risk that these conflicts will become more intense and more protracted," Basedau said.